 Sadly, this rangefinder does not come with a slope compensation feature.
 More so, it might be hard to differentiate readings in low light conditions and dark areas.

 Overall, the ProWild delivers excellent value for its price.
-If you are on a budget, this is the best rangefinder for bow hunting.
+If you are on a budget, you can find this rangefinder under 150, this is the best rangefinder for bow hunting.

 - Built-in speed meter for measuring target’s speed